Pick up where the tavern left off ·

 Montesquieu's influence on Madison

-The French philosopher whose ideas shaped the three-branch design
+The French philosopher whose ideas shaped the three-branch

 The abuses this system was designed to prevent